masv/multi-account-with-aws-vault/multi-account-with-aws-vault.md

 ## The bastion/security/identity account

 * AWS account with no compute resources, only IAM.
+* A single place to manage IAM users.
 * A single set of IAM credentials per user.
 * Users *assume roles* in other accounts.